anmarjarjees/java-jdbc-start/README.md

 ![vscode-explorer](/repo-img/vscode-explorer.png)

-# Code Files:
+# Code Files Sequence:
-1- The first file is "Driver.java" is just for testing the driver of "MySQL" if it's working or not
+- Java file1: "Driver.java" is just for testing the driver of "MySQL" if it's working or not
-    - Refer to the code and the comment in the file "Driver.java" 2- The second file "App.java" is to connect to the database and run a simple query
+    - Refer to the code and the comment in the file "Driver.java"
+- Java file2: "C1App.java" is to connect to the database and run a simple query "SELECT"
     - Refer to the code and the comment in the file "App.java"
+- Java file3: "C2App.java" is to connect to the database and run a simple query "INSERT"
+    - Refer to the code and the comment in the file "App.java"
+- The "db.sql" for creating the database with its table and some data.

 NOTE: The code in the first file can simply included in the second file to check the driver first, then connect and query the database.